LS-Shikano/BwCloud_Server_Setup/README.md

 ### 1. Register on BW cloud
 Follow [these instructions](https://www.bw-cloud.org/de/erste_schritte).

-If you want to set up a server inside of the project LS Shikano, your account needs to be added first.
+If you want to set up a server inside of the project that the LS Shikano uses on BW cloud, your account needs to be added first.

 ### 2. Install ansible